raganwald-deprecated/homoiconic/2008-12-01/keep_your_privates_to_yourself.md

 Solutions: wrapper methods and forward declarations
 ----

-My inelegant solution to the RDoc problem is to wrap the `define_method` in another, regular method:
+An inelegant solution to the RDoc problem is to wrap the `define_method` in another, regular method:

     # Call this to fubar x, y and z
     def fubar(x, y, z)